Parks of Alexandra Headland

 Nelson Park

-Created in 1979 from a parcel of low lying land gifted by the Presybterian Church and named after Norman Nelson – a founding youth leader of the Presbyterian Church who had pursued the vision to purchase the lands for the Presbyterian Church from the estate of Thomas O’Connor.
-This park was regazetted as a reserve for drainage purposes in 1989 with a retardation basin covering one third of the park.
+It was named after Norman Nelson – a founding youth leader of the Presbyterian Church who had pursued the vision to purchase the lands for the Church from the estate of Thomas O’Connor.

-This park has great facilities including an upgraded secure fenced sheltered children’s playground (2017) with BBQ and picnic shelters inside the fence.
-One island features the Sisters by Choice bronze sculpture featuring a black swan (the emblem of Maroochydore) and an egret (the symbol of Xiamen, the Sunshine Coast’s sister city in China.
-They are taking off in flight symbolizing the Sunshine Coast and Xiamen’s co-operative relationship.
-The other island is accessible by bridge to a Rotunda and there is a walking path all around the shallow lake which is fed by runoff from surrounding creeks and drains.
+One island features the Sisters by Choice bronze sculpture featuring a black swan (the emblem of Maroochydore) and an egret (the symbol of Xiamen, the Sunshine Coast's sister city in China.
+They are taking off in flight, symbolising the Sunshine Coast and Xiamen's co-operative relationship.

-The park has a variety of bird life including black swans, egrets, shags, fantails, pacific black ducks, ibis coots, dusky swamphens, Australian wood ducks, grebes, Australian darters, and doves.
+The park has a variety of bird life including black swans, egrets, shags, fantails, pacific black ducks, ibis coots, dusky swamp hens, Australian wood ducks, grebes, Australian darters, and doves.
 There is abundant life in the water, too, with eels and barramundi and tadpoles and frogs.
 The water lilys provide cover for water life to hide and dragon flys to land.

-Since 2014 Nelson Park has been home to the Alex Community Garden.
-In 2018 a “First 5 Forever Story seat” was installed.
-The seat is very colourful and features artwork from the book Josephine wants to dance and is part of a series of similar seats across the region.
+In 2018 a "First 5 Forever Story seat" was installed.
+The seat is very colourful and features artwork from the book ‘Josephine Wants to Dance’.
+It’s part of a series of similar seats across the region.

 Alex Forest Conservation Park